-The brief statement about community air monitoring (CAM) objectives are a short narrative about what field teams should accomplish.
+The brief statement about community air monitoring (CAM) Objectives are a short narrative about what field teams should accomplish.
 These objectives should be based on Incident Commander/Unified Command (IC/UC) objectives.

-Example objectives for the CAM program may include:
+Example objectives of the CAM program may include:

-- Characterize contaminants and/or determine contamination levels within the specified zone. - Determine the extent and concentrations of contaminants outside of the specified zone. - Determine if the specified zone is appropriately defined.
+- □ Characterize contaminants and/or determine contamination levels within the specified zone. - Determine the extent and concentrations of contaminants outside of the specified zone. - Determine if the specified zone is appropriately defined.

-Example objectives for the data quality may include:
+Example data quality objectives: